G Codes for Mammograms with CPT Codes: A Complete Guide

 G codes for mammograms

-Mammography, a vital screening tool in the early detection of breast cancer, is typically billed using CPT codes and HCPCS Level II (G codes).
+Healthcare providers typically bill mammography, a vital screening tool for early breast cancer detection, using CPT codes and HCPCS Level II (G codes).
 However, the correct use of G codes for mammograms—particularly for Medicare beneficiaries—is often a source of confusion for healthcare providers and billing teams.

 In this comprehensive guide, we’ll explore: